 This font is a free download, but some use is prohibited without contacting me first.
-Please abide by the license!
+Please abide by the readme which is included in the download!
 Thanks.

 The Works Progress Administration (W.P.A.) was the largest agency of FDR's "New Deal", employing millions of people.
 Over 2,000 posters were produced by the W.P.A. to raise awareness and support the arts.

 I have a lot of admiration for these posters and a style of sign painters' lettering (sometimes called “gas-pipe”) that was common in the U.S. during the 1930s-'40s.
 WPA Gothic gets much of its inspiration from this poster in particular.
 This FontStruction stays true to the sample’s simple letterforms, but the FontStruct grid does present a few limitations.
-For more refined typefaces in this style check out Futura Display, FF Moderne Gothics, Refrigerator, and MVB Solano Gothic by some of my favorite type designers, two of which (Van Bronkhorst and Parkinson) are East Bay natives.
+For more refined typefaces in this style check out DDC Hardware, Futura Display, FF Golden Gate Gothic, Refrigerator, and MVB Solano Gothic by some of my favorite type designers, two of which (Parkinson and Van Bronkhorst) are East Bay natives.